Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 • Get out of sand FIRST TIME

-• S wedge purpose built for bunkers and preventing CHUNKS
+• S wedge purpose built for easy bunker shots and preventing chunks with chipping

 • C wedge purpose built for chipping and running balls up from the fairway